cifertech/free-embedded-dev-tools/README.md

 Free tiers, pricing, and limits change without notice.
 Entries here reflect the best information available at time of writing — always double-check current terms on the provider's own site before relying on something for a production project.
 This list explicitly excludes anything that isn't a legitimate, above-board offering (e.g. abusing trial accounts, ToS violations).

 ## :warning: License

-Distributed under the MIT License.
-See [LICENSE](LICENSE) for more information.

 💬 Found something outdated or missing?
 [Open an Issue](https://github.com/cifertech/free-embedded-dev-tools/issues)